Patrick White Playwrights' Award and Fellowship

 The Patrick White Playwrights’ Award has been an annual initiative of the Sydney Theatre Company since 2000.
 It is held in honour of Patrick White’s contribution to Australian theatre and to foster the development of Australian playwrights.
 In 2010 an additional prize, the Patrick White Playwrights’ Fellowship, was introduced to recognise and support more established Australian playwrights.
 The awards are designed to benefit both emerging writers and mid-career writers, which together have a total prize pool of $32,500.

-The Patrick White Playwrights’ Award offers a cash prize of $7,500 for a full-length unproduced play of any genre written by an Australian playwright over 18 years of age.
+The 2017 Patrick White Playwrights’ Award recipient is Kim Ho for his play Mirror’s Edge.
+The judges applauded the ambition and inventiveness of the play.
+The Award offers a cash prize of $7,500 for a full-length unproduced play of any genre written by an Australian playwright over 18 years of age.
 The readers and judges assessing the scripts seek a work that is original and ambitious with great potential for staging.

 The Patrick White Playwrights’ Fellowship has been awarded to Sue Smith.
 Smith is well known to STC audiences for her play Kryptonite in 2014 which was nominated for Best Play at the 2014 Sydney Theatre Awards, as well as Machu Picchu in 2016 which starred Lisa McCune and Darren Gilshenan.
 The Fellowship is a position for an established Australian playwright whose work has been produced professionally in Australia within the last four years.
 The winning playwright receives a total prize package of $25,000 which includes a year-long Fellowship in recognition of their excellent body of work, and a commission to write a new play.